PriyankaRasaneni/Protractor/README.md

 Config Files :
 ############
 The configuration file tells Protractor how to set up the Selenium Server, which tests to run, how to set up the browsers, and which test framework to use.
-The configuration file can also include one or more global settings.
+The configuration file can also include one or more global settings global settings.

 Notes: Clear Explanation about protractor is available in the below link